ctfer-io/ctfd-chall-manager/webdocs/guides/change-attribute/_index.md

 {{% /imgproc %}}

 By editing this value, you do not edit the existing coupons of this challenge.

-Also, you can organize sales periods.
+This allows you to organize sales periods if you want to.

 ## Change Timeout
 When you arrive on the modification page, the value displayed is the one configured at the challenge level.